dfo-gulf-science/Andes-National-Working-Group-Meetings/README.md

 Focus on practical problem-solving

-Use a whiteboard to write down problems, then checmark them as they are solved
+Use a whiteboard to write down problems, then checkmark them as they are solved

 Why are we having problems with the Andes species list?
 What are the stumbling blocks for each region?

 Five (maybe more) pillars:

 1 - Existing databases

 2 - Andes and the Andes master database

-3 - Sampling protocols, how they have changed within a survey, and how they are implemented in Andes 4 - From Andes to Oracle, how to get Andes survey data into existing databases 5 - Analysis of survey data, how to deal with changes in sampling protocols 6 -
+3 - Sampling protocols, how they have changed within a survey, and how they are implemented in Andes

+4 - From Andes to Oracle, how to get Andes survey data into existing databases

+5 - Analysis of survey data, how to deal with changes in sampling protocols

+6 -

 ### Tuesday, December 13, 2022